-The Chair of the House of Clergy (The Reverend C Pickford) was also an employee of NDBF.
-The NDBF constitution does not allow employees to be a Trustee therefore this individual is not included in the above list of Ex officio trustees.
+The Chair of the House of Clergy (The Reverend C Pickford) served to 12/08/20 and was also an employee of NDBF.
+The NDBF constitution does not allow employees to be a trustee therefore this individual is not included in the above list of Ex officio trustees.